 How to Make Peanut Butter Blossoms

 To make them, I begin by making my soft peanut butter cookie dough.
-However, you don’t want these cookies to spread as much as a regular peanut butter cookies and want them to remain soft well after they have baked.
+However, you don’t want these cookies to spread as much as regular peanut butter cookies and want them to remain soft after they have been baked.
 This is the reason to chill the dough.

-Cream Butter, Peanut Butter and Sugars: Begin by creaming together softened butter, smooth peanut butter, granulated sugar and your brown sugar with an electric mixer.
-If you have a stand mixer, they mix together quickly in it, but a hand mixer is what we always used growing up and it still works wonderfully for me as well!
+Cream Butter, Peanut Butter, and Sugars: Begin by creaming softened butter, smooth peanut butter, granulated sugar, and brown sugar with an electric mixer.
+If you have a stand mixer, they mix quickly in it, but a hand mixer is what we always used growing up, and it still works wonderfully for me as well!

-Whisk Dry Ingredients: Next, you’ll whisk together your flour, baking soda, and salt in a medium bowl.
-You’ll slowly incorporate this into your peanut butter mixture making sure to fully mix in before adding any more of your flour mixture.
+Whisk Dry Ingredients: Next, you’ll whisk your flour, baking soda, and salt in a medium bowl.
+You’ll slowly incorporate this into your peanut butter mixture, making sure to fully mix in before adding any more of your flour mixture.
 Continue until fully incorporated.

 Add in your milk and vanilla extract and mix until incorporated.

-Chill the Dough: At this point, I like to cover my peanut butter blossoms dough and chill in the refrigerator for at least an hour to overnight.
-You can of course bake immediately, but I always like how the cookies bake if the cookie dough has chilled prior to baking.
+Chill the Dough: At this point, I like to cover my peanut butter blossoms dough and chill it in the refrigerator for at least an hour to overnight.
+You can bake immediately, but I always like how the cookies bake if the cookie dough has chilled before baking.